izak/siyavula-ha-scripts/heartbeat/README.txt

 perhaps understand them, I ended up writing my own.

 This RA assumes you have only two nodes, the way many people will be running it.
-It makes live somewhat easier.
+It makes life somewhat easier.
 It also does not monitor the exact state of each instance.
 For this you really should use another monitoring system, such as nagios and/or munin.